Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: Though I'm still trying to even grasp how search will work, I feel pretty good about the other fixes I made.
 Trying to make sure all the data is in the JS and then gets pushed to the DOM instead of just declaring in the DOM for the first time.

+## Missed August 26 due to WoW Classic release.
+Missed August 27 due to family emergency.

+## Day 48: August 28, 2019

+**Today's Progress**: Worked on Learn application.
+Refactored code to use identification code of topics instead of their index location.
+Worked on search.

+**Thoughts**: Realized I was using the index of topics instead of their id number to create and update topics.
+Still need to fix up the create method, but refresh should be good.
+Also have search starting to work!
+Default topics disappear when I start typing and reappear if I delete all typed letters.
+Input value is compared with topics names (case insensitive) and adds a topic if it matches.
+Need to fix up a lot still though.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.